bdonchenko/ragnar/README.md

 ## Description

-Bunch of classes and interfaces for building Simple Reactive Angular applications.
+Bunch of classes and interfaces for building Reactive Angular applications.
 Inspired by FLUX/Redux.

 Let's consider the main idea of Ragnar architecture - Unidirectional Dataflow.